woofwoofinc/rktmachine/docs/building.rst

 include under ``src/vm/root.qcow2`` in case there is a need to rebuild it, e.g. to set a new default image size.

-As in the previous section, SSH to the CoreOS VM and install the ``dev-rktmachine`` container image if not already available.
+SSH to the CoreOS VM and install the ``dev-rktmachine`` container image if not already available.
+(See :ref:`dev`.)
 Then start the container as before.

 ::

     sudo rkt run \
         --interactive \
         --volume rktmachine,kind=host,source=$(pwd) \
-        woofwoofinc.dog/dev-rktmachine \
+        dev-rktmachine \
-        --mount volume=rktmachine,target=/rktmachine \
+        --mount volume=rktmachine,target=/rktmachine
-        --exec /bin/bash

 Once in an interactive session on the container, change to the ``/rktmachine`` directory so output will be on the mounted directory and available to the